rcl-ssl/docs/certbot/linux-daemon.md

 title: Linux Daemon
 description: RCL CertificateBot Linux Daemon for automatic SSL/TLS certificate installation and renewal in a Linux server
 parent: CertificateBot
-nav_order: 3
+nav_order: 2
 ---

 # RCL CertificateBot for Linux

 RCL CertificateBot runs as a **Daemon** in a Linux Server.
-The daemon will run every four (4) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL Portal** to a Linux Server.
+The daemon will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL Portal** to a Linux Server.

 ## Automatically Renew TLS/SSL Certificates